Best Practice

 Non-response bias occurs when a significant portion of selected participants chooses not to respond or participate in the study.

 The reasons for non-response can vary, including lack of interest, time constraints, or privacy concerns.
-The individuals who do not participate may differ in crucial ways from those who do, potentially skewing the study's results.
+The individuals who do not participate may differ in ways from those who do, potentially skewing the study's results.

 Researcher bias refers to the conscious or unconscious preferences and assumptions held by researchers, which can influence the selection of study participants.